labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-hover-fill-animation/step1.md

 # Button Fill Animation

+`index.html` and `style.css` have already been provided in the VM.
-To create a fill animation on hover, follow these steps:

-1. In `index.html` and `style.css`, set a `color` and `background` for the button.
-2. Use an appropriate `transition` to animate changes to the button element.
-3. Use the `:hover` pseudo-class to change the `background` and `color` of the button when the user hovers over it.
+To create a fill animation on hover, you can set the `color` and `background` properties and apply an appropriate `transition` to animate the changes.
+To trigger the animation on hover, use the `:hover` pseudo-class to change the `background` and `color` properties of the element.
+Here's an example code snippet:
-4. Add the class `animated-fill-button` to the `button` element in `index.html`.

 ```html
 <button class="animated-fill-button">Submit</button>